icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [manydots-magic](https://github.com/knu/zsh-manydots-magic) - A zle tweak for emulating `...'==`../..' etc.
 - [markedit](https://github.com/zakariaGatter/MarkEdit) - Mark files and edit them with autocompletion for existing marks.
 - [markgate](https://github.com/zakariaGatter/MarkGate) - Allows you to mark directories so you can jump directly to them.
+- [matecito](https://github.com/uvallasciani/matecito-zsh) - Detects your language and country to display quotes from local authors in your native language.
+Simple, offline, no noise.
 - [maven-plugin](https://github.com/KyleChamberlin/zsh_maven_plugin) - A fork of the [oh-my-zsh](https://ohmyz.sh/) maven plugin.
 - [media-sync](https://github.com/redxtech/zsh-media-sync) - A plugin to facilitate copying media between two `rclone` locations.
 - [mercurial](https://github.com/hcgraf/zsh-mercurial) - Extracted from [oh-my-zsh](https://ohmyz.sh) so you can use it without the rest of oh-my-zsh.